derethil/ZMK-XIAOv3/README.md

    2. Open the keyboard firmware storage in a file manager (it should show up as a USB device)
    3. Move the settings reset file into the folder
    4. Unplug and power cycle the board
+   5. Plug in and re-enter bootloader mode
-   5. Move the corresponding firmware file into the board
+   6. Move the corresponding firmware file (left/right) into the board
-   6. Unplug the board
+   7. Unplug the board
 11. Similarly, flash the right board
 12. Turn both boards on to pair